sporto/elm-tutorial/en/07-routing/cover.md

-> Note: Elm 0.16 version

 # Routing

-This chapter covers adding a router to our application.
+This chapter covers adding routing to our application.

-Up to this point the application code looks like <https://github.com/sporto/elm-tutorial-app/tree/050-players>
+Up to this point the application code looks like <https://github.com/sporto/elm-tutorial-app/tree/05-fetch>